AdobeDocs/audience-manager.en/help/using/features/traits/trait-geotarget-keys.md

 ## User Defined Platform-Level Keys {#user-defined-keys}

-You specify the value when building traits with these key-value pairs:
+If you already have, or are establishing, a process to define & collect key/value pairs, then utilize this option.
+If you want to use keys pre-defined by IP address, continue to the next section.
+In the case of user-defined keys, you specify the value when building traits with these key-value pairs:

 |  Key  | For Targeting  |
 |---|---|